 Desktop software

-Tools like Electron make it possible for developers to create a web page that acts like a fully independent piece of software.
-Discord boasts over 150 million users every month, and it was built entirely using Electron.
+Developers can use tools like Electron to create a web page that acts like a fully independent piece of software.
+The creators of Discord built their platform from the ground up with Electron, and it now boasts over 150 million users every month.

 Web servers and APIs

-With Node.js or Express.js, you can create web servers, APIs, and even a complete backend for websites.
+With Node.js or Express.js, you can create web servers, APIs, and a complete website back end.
 These frameworks give you a JavaScript runtime environment that runs outside a browser.
 A runtime environment is the software infrastructure that provides everything your code needs to run.

 First, you need to add the tag to your site.
 It tracks events like clicks, purchases, page loading, and more.
 Then, you can view your site data in Analytics and other Google products.
 GTM uses JavaScript.
-When you edit your GTM configurations, it is writing JS code, although you may not realize it.
+You're writing JS code when you edit your GTM configurations, although you may not realize it.
 You can also customize your tracking with some JavaScript knowledge.

 Examples of JavaScript